Pokecord-Official/Pokecord-Guide/commands/view.md

 :::

 ## Search
 The 🔍 button can be used to search for pokemon.
-Search can contain rarity keywords like `legendary`, `mythical`, `ultrabeast`, `paradox` and `special` in addition to pokemon names and dex numbers.
+Search can contain keywords for rarities like `legendary`, `mythical`, `ultrabeast`, `paradox` and `special` in addition to pokemon names and dex numbers.
 The keyword `all` can be used to view all pokemon after a previous search.
 :::info
 Searching for `common` and `regional` rarity is not supported.
 :::